bane-stealthium/gpubreach/README.md

 Table 2 is generated successfully if the results in `results/t2/t2.txt` overlap with Table 2 in the paper.
 Note that sometimes not all flips may be reproduced due to the temporal randomness of Rowhammer.

 #### GPUBreach Demo (Section 6.1)
 With `bash run_gpubreach_demo.sh`, the GPUBreach exploit chain runs automatically on our GPU and achieves GPU privilege escalation, gaining arbitrary read/write privilege on GPU memory.
-These privileges are demonstrated by showing we can read and modify another program's data in the GPU memory.
-Once this is achieved, exploits in Section 6.2 and 6.3 can be executed.
+These privileges are demonstrated by showing that we can read and modify another program's data in the GPU memory.
+Once this is achieved, exploits in Sections 6.2 and 6.3 can be executed.

 In this demonstration, a victim program from `./data_scripts/gpubreach_demo/sample_app.cu` is run and its memory is initialized to **0xdeadbeefabcdabcd**.

-GPU privilege escalation is successful if the results in `results/gpubreach_demo/memdump.txt` show that the memory dumped by GPUBreach contains  **0xdeadbeefabcdabcd** , and the `results/gpubreach_demo/app.out` shows "Modified.
-Exiting" which indicate this memory was also modified by GPUBreach.
+GPU privilege escalation is successful if the results in `results/gpubreach_demo/memdump.txt` show that the memory dumped by GPUBreach contains  **0xdeadbeefabcdabcd**, and the `results/gpubreach_demo/app.out` shows "Modified.
+Exiting" which indicates this memory was also modified by GPUBreach.

 #### cuPQC exploit (Section 6.2)

-With `bash run_cupqc_exploit.sh`, after GPU privilege-escalation, the attacker attempts to locate memory used by the victim by exploiting the cudaFree/Alloc() memory freeing behaviour.
+With `bash run_cupqc_exploit.sh`, after GPU privilege-escalation, the attacker attempts to locate memory used by the victim by exploiting the cudaFree/Alloc() memory zeroing behaviour.
 Then, it will rapidly dump out the candidate victim pages found, looking for secret keys.

 In this demonstration, a victim program from `./data_scripts/cupqc_exploit/keyexchange_victim.cu` is run repeatedly every 2 seconds.
 Each time, the attacker probes each candidate page and dumps the content.